 5. You can write as long as you want, at least 750 words is best.

-7. Please include a 1-sentence bio to run with your column.
+7. Please include your headshot and bio to run with your article.

 8. We are happy to discuss your idea in advance.